CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 ├── <project-name>/      # This is the git repository root.
 ├── data/                # This is from where the data will be read.
 ├── outputs/             # This is where the outputs will be written.
+└── wandb/               # This is where wandb artifacts will be written.
 ```

 Create the respective directories so that the tree looks like the above: